Privilege Escalation

 List of Capability

-On the basis of functionality, the capability is categorized into total 36 in the count.
-Some of the majorly used are shown below.
+Based on functionality, we categorize the capability into a total of 36 in the count.
+Some of the most commonly used ones are shown below.

 Abusing Capabilities Privilege Escalations